learn-co-curriculum/dsc-exploring-your-data/README.md

 ## Introduction

-In this lesson you'.l learn about performing an exploratory data analysis task, using all the statistical and visual EDA skills you have seen so far.
+In this lesson you'll learn about performing an exploratory data analysis task, using all the statistical and visual EDA skills you have seen so far.

 ## Objectives